 The Colours of the Australian Labradoodle Rainbow

-At Chase Creek, we do our very best to predict types of colours that will come with each litter, but we can't guarantee any colour to any family.
-Though we have a very consistent range of coat types, sizes, and colours, we still can't predict nature and want to inform our families of this prior to when they begin listing preferences on our application.
-We like to think that the colour's, like gender, are one of the few surprises left and we thoroughly enjoy the gift of surprise that comes from our lovely Labradoodle puppies.
+At Chase Creek, I do my very best to predict types of colours that will come with each litter, but I can't guarantee any colour to any family.
+Though I have a very consistent range of coat types, sizes, and colours, I still can't predict nature and want to inform our families of this prior to when they begin listing preferences on my application.
+I like to think that the colours, like gender, are one of the few surprises left and I thoroughly enjoy the gift of surprise that comes from my lovely Labradoodle puppies.